Community Development Council: Reception

 Singapore has a total of five mayors, each responsible for a CDC in a specific district.
 Mayors also serve as chairpersons of their respective CDCs.
 According to former politician Teo Ser Luck, who was the mayor of the North East CDC, mayors are in charge of "laying foundation for building camaraderie within communities".
 However, critics question the need for five mayors in a city-state such as Singapore, arguing that the roles may be redundant and an unnecessary use of public funds.
+In September, Prime Minister Lawrence Wong said that mayors and the CDCs they chair mobilises volunteers, addresses local needs and supports initiatives such as CDC vouchers and the Jobs Nearby scheme, the latter which helps Singaporeans find employment near their homes.

 During the 2021 parliamentary debate on Budget 2021, Leader of the Opposition Pritam Singh of the Workers' Party (WP) questioned the high salaries paid to mayors (Note: Mayors receive an annual salary of S$660,000, according to a 2012 White Paper on ministerial salaries.) and whether full-time CDC mayors were necessary, or if the positions were needed at all.
 Central Singapore CDC's mayor, Denise Phua, responded that she is the "only full-time CDC mayor" while the others are "part-time mayors".
 In 2025, Phua defended the positions again following calls from the Singapore Democratic Party (SDP) to abolish them, arguing that mayors do not "take over" the work of MPs or grassroots advisors but function as a "regional role" to "aggregate resources" and "address issues" that "individual constituencies might struggle to manage".